 - Software AG will contribute under the IMI2 Call 12 topic 1 – Development and validation of technology enabled, quantitative and sensitive measures of functional decline in people with early stage Alzheimer’s disease (RADAR-AD)

-- T1D Exchange will contribute to the IMI2 – Call 10 topic on diabetes
+- T1D Exchange, a programme of Unitio, will contribute to the IMI2 – Call 10 topic on diabetes

 - Wellcome Trust will contribute under the IMI2 Call 13 topic 3 – The value of diagnostics to combat antimicrobial resistance by optimising antibiotic use .